North Florida hosts Thompson and Stetson

 Jacksonville, Florida; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Stetson faces North Florida after Treyton Thompson scored 23 points in Stetson’s 81-76 victory over the Bellarmine Knights.
+BOTTOM LINE: Stetson visits North Florida after Treyton Thompson scored 23 points in Stetson’s 81-76 win over the Bellarmine Knights.

 The Ospreys are 5-4 on their home court.
-North Florida is sixth in the ASUN with 9.7 offensive rebounds per game led by Josh Harris averaging 3.0.
+North Florida is seventh in the ASUN with 23.1 defensive rebounds per game led by Jasai Miles averaging 5.3.

 The Hatters are 5-3 against ASUN opponents.
-Stetson is sixth in the ASUN scoring 72.7 points per game and is shooting 44.7%.
+Stetson has a 1-2 record in games decided by 3 points or fewer.

 North Florida is shooting 45.0% from the field this season, 0.4 percentage points higher than the 44.6% Stetson allows to opponents.
-Stetson averages 7.7 made 3-pointers per game this season, 0.7 more makes per game than North Florida allows.
+Stetson averages 7.7 made 3-pointers per game this season, 0.7 more makes per game than North Florida gives up.

+The Ospreys and Hatters face off Wednesday for the first time in ASUN play this season.

-TOP PERFORMERS: Jaylen Smith is averaging 12 points and 5.8 assists for the Ospreys.
-Jasai Miles is averaging 15.2 points and 7.1 rebounds over the past 10 games.
+TOP PERFORMERS: Miles is averaging 15.2 points and 7.1 rebounds for the Ospreys.
+Jaylen Smith is averaging 11.4 points over the last 10 games.

-Mehki is scoring 15.9 points per game and averaging 2.0 rebounds for the Hatters.
-Jordan Wood is averaging 1.9 made 3-pointers over the last 10 games.
+Mehki is averaging 15.9 points for the Hatters.
+Jordan Wood is averaging 12.2 points over the last 10 games.

 LAST 10 GAMES: Ospreys: 3-7, averaging 78.9 points, 28.2 rebounds, 14.0 assists, 5.9 steals and 2.6 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 89.2 points per game.